sern-handler/website/docs/guide-en/walkthrough/plugins.md

 }
 ```

-<br> As part of sern's extensibility, the plugins feature make sern just as powerful, if not more powerful than
+<br /> As part of our extensibility, the plugins feature make sern just as powerful, if not more powerful than
 standard handlers.
 Plugins modify and add new behavior to standard modules, extending customizability and implementing automation.

-<br> At the moment, there are two types of plugins:
+<br /> At the moment, there are two types of plugins:

 - Command Plugins
 - Event Plugins